 Scarecrow appears as a boss in this game for the Super Nintendo and Game Gear.

 Batman: Gotham City Racer

-The Scarecrow is a playable character to race as in this Batman themed racing game.
-This game was released in the year 2001.
+Scarecrow is a playable character in this racing game.

 Batman: Rise of Sin Tzu

 Scarecrow appears as a boss in this game.
 He is voiced by Jeffrey Combs.

 Scarecrow appears as a major antagonist in this game, based on the movie of the same name.
 Cillian Murphy reprises the role.